ritvje/hiisi/README.rst

 Installation
 ------------
 Hiisi is dependent on numpy and h5py packages.
-If you have these dependencies already installed you can simply run ''pip install hiisi''.
+If you have these dependencies already installed you can simply run ´´pip install hiisi´´.

 Installing the dependencies and the package
 ''install pip''